pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 ---

-> In a higher phase of communist society, after the enslaving subordination of the individual to the division of labor, and therewith also the antithesis between mental and physical labor, has vanished [...] only then can the narrow horizon of bourgeois right be crossed in its entirety and society inscribe on its banners:
+> In a higher phase of communist society, after the enslaving subordination of the individual to the division of labor, and therewith also the antithesis between mental and physical labor, has vanished [...] only then can the narrow horizon of bourgeois [law] be crossed in its entirety and society inscribe on its banners:
 >
-> From each according to his ability, to each according to his needs!
+> From each according to his [abilities], to each according to his needs!
 >
 > — [Karl Marx, 1875](https://www.marxists.org/archive/marx/works/1875/gotha/)